kzrbill/jskata/README.md

 A. To install node js go to http://nodejs.org/download/ and install.

-B. To install jasmine-node globally
+B. To install jasmine-node globally:

 > npm install jasmine-node -g